 There is a great variety of modern and impressive haircuts out there.
-Line hairstyles are becoming popular as a unique type of haircuts that allow men to use their imagination.
+Line hairstyles are becoming popular as a unique type of haircut that allows men to use their imagination.
 Making lines and other patterns in different places can turn any regular undercut or taper fade into something that should be admired.

 One downside of line hairstyle is that if your hair grows fast, the lines and patterns will soon become invisible.
 Accordingly, such haircuts might need frequent touch-ups.